ON THIS PAGE

 Exodus 29 records the ceremony by which Aaron and his sons were consecrated as priests to the Lord.
 After the sacrifices were made and the men anointed, Aaron and his sons were commanded to stay at "the doorway of the tent of meeting for seven days" because their ordination would take that long.
 At the end of the week Moses' brother and nephews became the go-between between God and the people - an unimaginably great responsibility.

 However, in spite of his large role in the events leading up to the Exodus, and the fact that he and his sons were already chosen to be priests to the Lord, Aaron is never portrayed as irreproachable.
 Much to the contrary, during Moses' prolonged absence on Mount Sinai, Aaron yielded to the pressure of the people and used their jewelry to make a golden calf that he told them was the god who had delivered them from Egypt.
 See Footnote I

 Unfortunately, it didn't take long for things to go terribly wrong in this privileged family.
-While it is was a tragedy of huge proportions it behooves us to understand why Nadab and Abihu - the two oldest sons - were struck dead by God Himself.
-Also the reason why the two younger brothers, Eleazar and Ithamar (and possibly Aaron as well) knowingly did not comply with one of God's commandments but were not even seen as guilty, much less struck down.
+While it is was a tragedy of huge proportions we need to understand why the older sons Nadab and Abihu were struck dead by God Himself.
+Also why the two younger brothers, Eleazar and Ithamar (and possibly Aaron as well) who knowingly did not comply with one of God's commandments were not even seen as guilty, much less struck down.
 Much to the contrary, God blessed their lives and the lives of their descendants.

 Two perished, two prospered!
 This inconsistency has deeply troubled theologians for a very long time.